Monitor your Kubernetes cluster performance with Azure Monitor for containers

-Azure Monitor provides a multi-cluster view that shows the health status of all monitored AKS clusters running Linux and Windows Server 2019 deployed across resource groups in your subscriptions.
-It shows AKS clusters discovered that aren't monitored by the solution.
+Azure Monitor provides a multi-cluster view that shows the health status of all monitored Kubernetes clusters running Linux and Windows Server 2019 deployed across resource groups in your subscriptions.
+It shows clusters discovered across all environments that aren't monitored by the solution.
 You can immediately understand cluster health, and from here, you can drill down to the node and controller performance page or navigate to see performance charts for the cluster.
 For AKS clusters that were discovered and identified as unmonitored, you can enable monitoring for them at any time.

-The main differences in monitoring a Windows Server cluster with Azure Monitor for containers compared to a Linux cluster are the following:
+The main differences in monitoring a Windows Server cluster with Azure Monitor for containers compared to a Linux cluster are described here in the overview article.

 Sign in to the Azure portal

 To view the health status of all Kubernetes clusters deployed, select Monitor from the left pane in the Azure portal.
 Under the Insights section, select Containers.

 You can scope the results presented in the grid to show clusters that are:

 - Azure - AKS and AKS-Engine clusters hosted in Azure Kubernetes Service

 - Azure Stack (Preview) - AKS-Engine clusters hosted on Azure Stack

 - Non-Azure (Preview) - Kubernetes clusters hosted on-premises

 - All - View all the Kubernetes clusters hosted in Azure, Azure Stack, and on-premises environments that are onboarded to Azure Monitor for containers